pagekit/docs/developer-basics/themes.md

 To style the Pagekit system output, you can just add the CSS for a few classes instead of including the UIkit CSS.
 The `theme.css` that comes with the Hello extension already comes with the classes you need to style.

-If you want to completely change the markup that Pagekit itself generate, you also have the possibility to overwrite system view files, to provide custom widget renderer and custom menu renderer.
+If you want to completely change the markup that Pagekit itself generates, you also have the possibility to overwrite system view files, to provide custom widget renderer and custom menu renderer.

 ## Overwrite system views